davidklaing/davidklaing.github.io/pages/library/books-read-in-2018.md

 ## Skimmed, sampled from, or abandoned
 * Tyler Cowen, _The Complacent Class_ (2017)
 * Randy Olson, _Houston, We Have a Narrative_ (2015)
+* Susan Pinker, _The Village Effect: Why Face-to-Face Contact Is Good for Our Health, Happiness, Learning, and Longevity_ (2013)